new-xmon-df/arduxmon-iot-projects/README.md

     - **WEMOS D1 UNO R3**:
       The WEMOS D1 UNO R3 combines compatibility with Arduino UNO R3 with the capabilities of ESP8266, making it perfect for projects that need a familiar Arduino interface and Wi-Fi connectivity.

+To help you choose the most suitable development board for your projects, I have created a comprehensive comparison table of various ESP32 and WEMOS boards.
+This table includes detailed information on processors, memory capacities, performance, dimensions, and specific features of each board.

+You can view and download the full comparative document [here](Docs/comparative-boards.md).

 ### Components Used in My Projects